cloud-gov/cg-site/content/apps/production-ready.md

 * Write an [application manifest](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) that defines your application configuration, such as the application name, or what previously created services to use.

 ### More than one instance
-It is critical that your production application has more than one instance so if there any issue with one of the platform runners where your app instances are assigned, your app continues to function correctly.
+It is critical that your production application has more than one instance.
+Then if there are any issues with one of the platform runners where your app instances are assigned, your app will continue to function correctly.

 #### How
 * See the [multiple instances]({{< relref "multiple-instances.md" >}}) page.

-### “Protect access to sensitive credentials
+### Protect access to sensitive credentials
 Environment variables defined with `cf set-env` are ephemeral to the specific deployment of each application.
-Prefer user provided services to store sensitive information like credentials or API keys, or your manifest for non-sensitive variables.
+You should use user-provided services to store sensitive information such as credentials or API keys, and use your `manifest.yml` for non-sensitive variables.

 #### How
-* Create [user provided services](https://docs.cloudfoundry.org/devguide/services/user-provided.html) with `cf cups` and bind them with `cf bs`.
+* Create [user-provided services](https://docs.cloudfoundry.org/devguide/services/user-provided.html) with `cf cups` and bind them with `cf bs`.
 Once you have updated your application to read your stored credentials from the service, [update your `manifest.yml`](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#services-block) to make it part of your configuration.
-For non-sensitive information, use [an env: block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block) in your `manifest.yml`
+For non-sensitive information, use [an env: block](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#env-block) in your `manifest.yml`.
-* Protect access to platform provided variables such as `VCAP_SERVICES` for [managed services]({{< relref "managed-services.md" >}}) and `DATABASE_URL` for [databases]({{< relref "databases.md" >}})
+* Protect access to platform provided variables such as `VCAP_SERVICES` for [managed services]({{< relref "managed-services.md" >}}) and `DATABASE_URL` for [databases]({{< relref "databases.md" >}})/
-  * Minimize users with the `SpaceDeveloper` role as they can access all environment variables using `cf env`
+  * Minimize your number of users with the `SpaceDeveloper` role, as they can access all environment variables using `cf env`.
-  * Educate users who require the `SpaceDeveloper` role to protect access to environment variables
+  * Educate users who require the `SpaceDeveloper` role to protect access to environment variables.

 ### Prefer dedicated over shared services
 Shared services do not have the same constraints as a dedicated service and can be affected by other customers that are performing CPU or memory intensive tasks against that service.